takahirom/arbigent/README.md

 | iOS         | Yes       |
 | Web(Chrome) | Yes       |

-You can add OSes by implementing the `ArbiterDevice` interface.
+You can add OSes by implementing the `ArbigentDevice` interface.
 Thanks to the excellent [Maestro](https://github.com/mobile-dev-inc/maestro) library, we are able to support multiple OSes.

 | Form Factor    | Supported |
 |----------------|-----------|